Distance and Flexible Learning

 Distance learning resources

-Our welcoming, friendly and supportive Student Services team are available to meet individual needs.
+Our welcoming, friendly and supportive Student Services teams are available to discuss individual needs.
+We work hard to anticipate needs and fully support your learning experience.

-Our Student Services Team can be contacted here:
+Our Student Services Teams can be contacted here:

-For those who are returning to education and need to brush up on study skills such as academic writing and reading techniques, we have a dedicated study skills support team.
-You will gain access to helpful 'How To' guides and one to one tutorials via skype or phone.
+Students who are new or returning to higher education may wish to refresh their study skills like academic writing and reading techniques.
+We have a dedicated study skills support team and you will gain access to helpful 'How To' guides and one to one tutorials via Microsoft Teams or phone.

 Accessing other university libraries

-The Library participates in the SCONUL Access scheme, which may entitle you to borrow items from other participating Libraries.
-You can apply online.
+The Library participates in the SCONUL Access scheme, which entitles UK residents to borrow items from other participating Libraries.
+If you are resident in the UK you can apply online, to participate in this scheme.
+However, please note, due to the Covid pandemic this scheme is currently suspended.

 Winchester Student Union